-Section 1.e Teaching Credentials Issued for 2014-15
+Section 1.e Teaching Credentials Issued for 2015-16

-The federal regulations mandate that the states report on the total number of preliminary credential issued in 2014-15 as part of the state report.
-The Commission's annual Teacher Supply Report has detailed data on credentials issued for the 2014-2015 academic year.
-The following table provides summary data on the total number of individuals who received preliminary credential in the state and individuals who completed their teacher preparation outside of California during the 2014-2015 academic year.
-More than three-fourths (76 percent) of the teaching credentials are issued to candidates who were prepared in-state while less than one-fourth (24 percent) of the teaching credentials were issued to teachers who were trained out-of-state/out-of-country.
-When analyzed by the type of teaching credentials, 41 percent were issued in multiple subjects, another 39 percent in single subjects and the remaining 20 percent in education specialist credentials.
+The federal regulations mandate that the states report on the total number of initial credentials issued in 2015-16 as part of the state report.
+For Title II purposes, only initial teaching credentials are reported; secondary authorizations are not included.
+The Commission's annual Teacher Supply Report has detailed data on credentials issued for the 2015-16 academic year.
+The following table provides summary data on the total number of individuals who received initial credentials in the state and individuals who completed their teacher preparation outside of California during the 2015-16 academic year.
+More than three-fourths (75 percent) of the teaching credentials are issued to candidates who were prepared in-state while about one-fourth (25 percent) of the teaching credentials were issued to teachers who were trained out-of-state/out-of-country.
+When analyzed by the type of teaching credentials, 41.6 percent were issued in multiple subjects, another 39.7 percent in single subjects and the remaining 18.7 percent in education specialist credentials.